BartholomewSchool/submit-first-app-jjamieandrews/README.md

 # submit-first-app-jjamieandrews
 submit-first-app-jjamieandrews created by GitHub Classroom

+This short application is a C++ Contact List!!

 I may have bitten off more than I could chew with OOP, it was abitious, but I was almost there!
-However there are two problems which I have indicated.
+However there are two problems which I have indicated (any solutions will be appreciated!)

 Nonetheless here is my code for my first application project in c++